MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

 May 10, 2010 testing by the Active Directory development team:

 DNS waits for NTDS and it can't start until the initial replication of the directory has been completed.
-Because up-to-date DNS data might not be replicated onto the domain controller yet.
+It's because up-to-date DNS data might not be replicated onto the domain controller yet.
 On the other hand, NTDS needs DNS to resolve the IP address of the source domain controller for the replication.
-If DC1 points to DC2 as its DNS server and DC2 points to DC1 as its DNS server and both DC1 and DC2 reboot simultaneously, there will be a slow startup because of this mutual dependency.
+If DC1 points to DC2 as its DNS server, and DC2 points to DC1 as its DNS server, and both DC1 and DC2 reboot simultaneously, there will be a slow startup because of this mutual dependency.
 The root cause of this slow startup is DNSQueryTimeouts.

 If the DNS Server service runs well when NTDS starts, NTDS takes only two DNS queries to resolve the IP address of the source domain controller: